uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers/concurrent_vector_cls/iterators.rst

         const_reverse_iterator crend() const;

-    **Returns**: a reverse iterator which follows the last element of the reversed vector.
+    **Returns**: a reverse iterator that follows the last element of the reversed vector.